Theoretical error estimates for computing the matrix logarithm by Pad\'e-type approximants: Using the estimate for the matrix logarithm

 For the example given in~\eqref{eq:fovfailure}, we find that the $\epsilon$-pseudospectra for $\epsilon = 10^{-8.5}$ and below are contained in the positive semi-plane, see Figure~\ref{fig:pseudospectra}.

 An algorithm for obtaining a numerical evaluation of the field of values is available in~\cite{MR474755} and implemented in Chebfun's \mintinline{matlab}{fov} command.
 Furthermore, the possibility and manner of constructing other spectral sets that can be used to obtain inequalities such as the one in Proposition~\ref{pro:crouzeix} has recently been investigated, see, e.g.,~\cite{MR4002721}.
-This could be of use to obtain spectral sets smaller than the field of values and which, above all, exclude the branch cut of the logarithm.
+This could be of use to obtain spectral sets smaller than the field of values and which, above all, exclude the branch cut of the logarithm. {On the other hand, the computation, i.e. the approximation, of the $\epsilon$-pseudospectra can be significantly more difficult than the computation of the field of value~\cite{MR1819647}.
+Typically there are two approaches, that of evaluating the resolving function on a grid of points and then considering the level sets as the edges of the regions of interest~\cite{MR1410089,MR1433795}--albeit with some tricks to reduce the computational intensity of the task--and that of using algorithms based on curve tracing~\cite{MR1410090}.
+Some algorithms have also been devised for the large-scale case~\cite{MR1861267,MR1889788}.}

 Each of these bounds should be accompanied by an analysis of the accuracy that is actually achievable, for the implementation of the formula~\eqref{eq:knodes}.
 This is expected to be limited in norm by the product of the conditioning of the linear systems to be solved